 Furthermore, the partnership will result in the creation of a “PointsBet Sideline Club” at the TD Place stadium.
 This is something that punters are most looking forward to from legal Canadian sportsbooks, as several surveys and studies have suggested.

-Access to all REDBLACKS games, sideline seats, center field viewing deck, unlimited food, and (non-alcoholic) beverages are just some of the perks you can expect from PointsBet membership.
+Access to all REDBLACKS games, sideline seats, center field viewing deck, unlimited food, and (non-alcoholic) beverages are just some of the perks you can expect from PointsBet membership (see Points Bet sign up code).

 This Will Help Educate Bettors and Lawmakers Alike